RaphaelDeLaGhetto/yyc-easy-audit/README.md

 ## Get the data

 With no open API, there is currently only one way to obtain Calgary residential property tax data: [assessmentsearch.calgary.ca](https://assessmentsearch.calgary.ca).
-The City of Calgary does not currently allow limitless, easy access to the residential property data purchased by taxpayers.
+The City of Calgary does not allow limitless, easy access to the residential property data purchased by taxpayers.
 You can obtain 50 PDF reports at a time.
 Once you reach your limit, City labourers are usually pretty good about resetting, though sometimes you have to wait a couple of days.

 Collect as many reports as you can and store them in a directory.